carlosivanr/hugo_website/content/guides/surveys/2022-11-10-displaying-likert-style-responses/index.en.markdown

 <img src="{{< blogdown/postref >}}index.en_files/figure-html/unnamed-chunk-3-1.png" width="672" />

 ## Bar chart with perecentage of factored responses relative to a grouping variable

+This style displays the same information as the faceted bar chart above, but places all of the bars in one panel.
+Again, this style works best when the number of values in a grouping variable is small to prevent over crowding each x-axis tick.

 ``` r
 data %>%